Wenchuan County: Transport

 Road traffic in Wenchuan County is dominated by National Highway 213 and National Highway 317.
 In 2012, the 82 km long G4217 Duwen Expressway, which connects the city with Dujiangyan and other cities in the Sichuan basin, was fully opened to traffic, and the Wenchuan-Markang motorway (Wenma Expressway), also part of G4217, was fully opened to traffic on 31 December 2021.
 Wenchuan County Bus Station is located in Weizhou Town, Wenchuan, with daily buses to Chengdu, Dujiangyan, Pengzhou, Li County, Markang, Jiuzhaigou and other places.
 All scenic spots can be reached by bus, except for Qipanggou Forest Park and Xiqiang Grand Canyon, which are not yet open to traffic.
 In 2013, bus lines covering 11 towns and townships in the county, including Yingxiu, Xuankou, Shuimo and Sanjiang, were put into operation.
 By the end of 2014, the total mileage of roads in Wenchuan County was 696 kilometers, 619 kilometers of high-grade highways and 51 kilometers of expressways.

+Cuisine

+Sweet cherry: This variety has kidney-shaped, large fruit with a distinct suture line, and a glossy, deep red to purplish-red skin.

+Sanjiang cured pork: It is made by marinating pork in a vat with salt and other ingredients.

+Potato Cakes: A local snack made primarily from potatoes, these cakes have a similar elasticity and stickiness to glutinous rice cakes, giving them a unique texture.